-The Group and the Issuer will face risks related to past and future acquisition or divestments, generally, and the divestment of the Services Business Division is subject to certain risks, specifically, which could have a material adverse effect on the Group's business, results of operations and financial condition
+The Group and the Issuer will face risks related to past and future acquisitions or divestments, generally, and the divestment of the Services Business Division, specifically, which could have a material adverse effect on the Group's business, results of operations and financial condition

-Generally, the Group has in the past deployed and may deploy in the future, capital in mergers and acquisitions.
-This is subject to various general risks, including (i) the inability to sufficiently integrate newly acquired businesses, (ii) the inability to achieve the anticipated benefits from the acquisition, (iii) a loss of critical talent, (iv) the transmission of actual or potential liabilities in connection with such past or future acquisitions, including but not limited to third-party liability and other tort claims, (v) claims or penalties as a result of breach of applicable laws or regulations, (vi) financial liabilities relating to employee claims, (vii) claims for breach of contract, (viii) claims for breach of fiduciary duties, (ix) employment-related claims, (x) environmental liabilities (even if the damage relates to activities prior to its ownership), or (xi) tax liabilities.
+The Group has in the past deployed and may deploy in the future, capital in mergers and acquisitions from time to time.
+This deployment is subject to various general risks, including (i) the inability to sufficiently integrate newly acquired businesses, (ii) the inability to achieve the anticipated benefits from the acquisition, (iii) a loss of critical talent, (iv) the transmission of actual or potential liabilities in connection with such past or future acquisitions, including but not limited to third-party liability and tort claims, (v) claims or penalties as a result of breach of applicable laws or regulations, (vi) financial liabilities relating to employee claims, (vii) claims for breach of contract, (viii) claims for breach of fiduciary duties, (ix) employment-related claims, (x) environmental liabilities, (xi) tax liabilities or (xii) cybersecurity incidents.
 For example, the Group may be subject to environmental liabilities at sites it acquires even if the damage relates to activities prior to its ownership.
-Although acquisition agreements may include covenants and indemnities in the Group's favour, these covenants and indemnities may not always be insurable or enforceable, or may expire or be limited in amount, and the Group may have disputes with the sellers or guarantors regarding their enforceability or scope.
+Although acquisition agreements may include covenants and indemnities in the Group's favour, these covenants and indemnities may not always be insurable or enforceable, or may expire or be limited in amount, and the Group may have disputes with the sellers or guarantors, who may become insolvent, regarding their enforceability or scope.
 In addition, the Group may be unable to cost-effectively integrate the new activities from an acquisition into its business and realise the performance that it envisages when acquiring a business.
-Acquired companies may have lower profitability, or require more significant investments, than anticipated, which could affect the profitability margins of the Group.
+Acquired companies may have lower profitability, or require more significant investments than anticipated, which could affect the profitability margins of the Group.